ysyk2021/your-ultimate-interview-guide-master-the-art-of-interviewing-and-get-the-job/src/chapter-3-1.md

-# Gathering Information about the Company and Its Culture

 In today's competitive job market, it is essential to gather information about the company and its culture before going into an interview.
 This chapter will guide you through the process of conducting thorough research on the organization you are interviewing with.
 By understanding the company's values, mission, culture, and recent developments, you can confidently demonstrate your knowledge and align your responses to impress potential employers.